MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/connection-strings.md

 # Connection strings in Application Insights

 Connection strings define to which Application Insights resource your instrumented application sends telemetry data.

-Key-value pairs provide an easy way for users to define a prefix suffix combination for each Application Insights service or product.
+A connection string consist of a list of settings represented as key-value pairs separated by a semicolon.
+This provides a single configuration setting and eliminates the need for multiple proxy settings.

 > [!IMPORTANT]
-> The connection string contains an ikey, which is a unique identifier used by the ingestion service to associate telemetry to a specific Application Insights resource.
-These ikey unique identifiers aren't security tokens or security keys.
-If you want to protect your AI resource from misuse, the ingestion endpoint provides authenticated telemetry ingestion options based on [Microsoft Entra ID](azure-ad-authentication.md#microsoft-entra-authentication-for-application-insights).
+> The connection string contains an ikey, which is a unique identifier used by the ingestion service to associate telemetry to a specific Application Insights resource. ***These ikey unique identifiers aren't security tokens or security keys.***
+>
+> If you want to protect your AI resource from misuse, the ingestion endpoint provides authenticated telemetry ingestion options based on [Microsoft Entra ID](azure-ad-authentication.md#microsoft-entra-authentication-for-application-insights).

 ## Connection string capabilities

 [!INCLUDE [azure-monitor-instrumentation-key-deprecation](~/reusable-content/ce-skilling/azure/includes/azure-monitor-instrumentation-key-deprecation.md)]

-Connection strings provide a single configuration setting and eliminate the need for multiple proxy settings.

 * **Reliability**: Connection strings make telemetry ingestion more reliable by removing dependencies on global ingestion endpoints.
 * **Security**: Connection strings allow authenticated telemetry ingestion by using [Microsoft Entra authentication for Application Insights](azure-ad-authentication.md).